-Member Frequency Heading in the BUFR code (FM 94) Issuance Condition RSMC Tokyo - Typhoon Center 8 times/day IUCC10 RJTD (i) When a tropical cyclone of TS intensity or higher is located in the responsible area of the RSMC Tokyo - Typhoon Center; (ii) When a tropical depression existing in the responsible area is forecasted to have an intensity of TS or higher within 24 hours; or (iii) When an area of wind speed of 34 knots or higher caused by a tropical cyclone is forecasted to be in the responsible area within 24 hours.
+Member Frequency Heading in the BUFR code (FM 94) Issuance Condition RSMC Tokyo - Typhoon Center 8 times/day IUCC10 RJTD (i) When a tropical cyclone of TS intensity or higher is located in the responsible area of the RSMC Tokyo - Typhoon Center; (ii) When a tropical depression existing in the responsible area is forecasted to have an intensity of TS or higher within 24 hours.
 Hong Kong, China 8 times/day IUCC01 VHHH IUCC02 VHHH IUCC03 VHHH IUCC04 VHHH When a tropical cyclone is located within 10°N to 30°N and 105°E to 125°E. China 8 times/day TCPQ40 BABJ When a tropical cyclone is located within 0°N to 50°N and 105°E to 180°E.